chtwilfer/Arc-enabledWinServersDemoLab/README.md

-## Step 2 - Deploy Azure Virtual Machine plus VM Extention via JSON Template
+## Step 2 - Config Azure Virtual Machine and onboard to Azure Arc

-In this step we will deploy an Virtual Machine on the OnPrem Spoke Network.

-Before we deploy the Virtual Machine we have to ceate a Service Principal and regsiter two Azure Provideers.

 > **Note**
 > The original Repo is here: https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_servers/azure/azure_arm_template_win/

-### Example script for Azure Login and Subscription
+### Create a service principal
+First you have to create a service principal for onboarding VM to Azure Arc.
 ```
  az login
  subscriptionId=$(az account show --query id --output tsv)
  az ad sp create-for-rbac -n "ArcSP" --role "Contributor" --scopes /subscriptions/$subscriptionId
 ```

-### Script for register Azure Provider
+### Register Azure Provider
+In the next step you have to register some Azure Provider on your subscription. (only for the first time)
 ```
  az provider register --namespace 'Microsoft.HybridCompute'
  az provider register --namespace 'Microsoft.GuestConfiguration'
 ```

+### Login to VM
+After you have successfully logged on to your VM you can now start this script to onboard the VM to Azure Arc.
+The Virtual Machine was deployed with an PIP.
+So you can access via RDP.

+> **Note**
+> Use this only für Testing and Demo.
+Please use ist not for production.

 ### VM Deployment
 However, before we can create the Virtual Machine, we must first "read" the parameters to populate the azuredeploy.parameters.json file.